GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 | `Object.Depth()` | Depth ||
 | `Object.Id()` | 3D Object ID ||

+## Enable WithThreeJS

+Adding this object to your project will enable WithThreeJS in all scenes.
+There is no need to place this in the scene.

+_No expressions for this object._

 ## 3D Board Projection

 Create 3D Board (Plane) from Sprite object.
 Moving that Sprite will also move the 3D Object.